• Skip to primary navigation

 You also want to line your rimmed baking sheets with nonstick aluminum foil.
 This ensures easy removal and meatballs that stay perfectly intact!

 Rather than using onion and garlic powder, this recipe calls for fresh chopped garlic and onions, which intensifies the flavor of your Baked Meatballs and makes them extra irresistible.
 But don't worry.
 This recipe is still straightforward, and you'll find no pre-cooking or sauteeing necessary!
+For another super easy meatball recipe, check out our turkey meatballs!

 But because we are skipping the stovetop work, your knifework is exponentially more important when cutting your onions and garlic.
 Unless you love the raw onion and garlic flavor, you want to be sure that you are mincing these ingredients and not throwing them in after a quick rough chop.